alanmimms/wallclock/README.md

 To exit the `monitor` mode you can just hit control-`]`.
 The board will continue to run its software even if you're not watching it, like a good little computer.

+# TO DO

+* Set backlight using PWM instead of always full ON.

+* Vary backlight based on room occupancy and light intensity and via Home Assistant MQTT messaging or similar.

+* Build the clock UI to replace the toy scatterchart UI.

+* Optimize display updating to avoid full copy of the framebuffer each time?
+Scatterchart gets ~16FPS with double buffering.
+While this is surely enough for a wall clock, it somehow seems inelegant to leave this poor little machine working so hard to accomplish so little.